 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-The CLA Coupe is a more stylish alternative to the A-Class Saloon, and sacrifices a bit of the saloon’s practicality in favour of eye-catching looks that make it seem like a mini CLS.
-The driving experience is more comfort-focused than you might expect, but it still drives well and sportier versions will be on their way.
-In the meantime, the CLA is a well-made and comfortable cruiser with plenty of style and luxury feel.
+The Mercedes-Benz CLA Coupe is a more stylish alternative to the A-Class Saloon, and sacrifices a bit of the saloon’s practicality in favour of eye-catching looks that make it seem like a mini CLS.
+It goes head-to-head with the BMW 2 Series Gran Coupe and the Mazda 3 Saloon.

 Reasons to buy